Treatment Choice with Nonlinear Regret: Further discussions

 Axiomatic results in decision theory, like (\ref{eq:hayashi.regret.general}), focus on decision making without sample data.
-Our criteria (\ref{eq:axiom.bayes.nonlinear}) and (\ref{eq:axiom.minimax.nonlinear}) are tailored for decision making with sample data, and deviate from (\ref{eq:hayashi.regret.general}) in the following two aspects.
-First, the menu used to calculate regret, $\mathcal{D}^*$, includes the infeasible oracle rule and is allowed to be different from the actual menu $\mathcal{D}$ available to the decision maker.
-Second, the utility function $W(\cdot)$ is usually state dependent while in (\ref{eq:hayashi.regret.general}) the utility function is state independent.
-These two deviations, however, are standard practices in statistical decision theory, including criteria like minimax regret in the existing literature.
+Our criteria (\ref{eq:axiom.bayes.nonlinear}) and (\ref{eq:axiom.minimax.nonlinear}) are tailored for decision making with sample data.
+We recognize two caveats when interpreting (\ref{eq:axiom.bayes.nonlinear}) and (\ref{eq:axiom.minimax.nonlinear}) as special cases of (\ref{eq:hayashi.regret.general}).
+First, in (\ref{eq:axiom.bayes.nonlinear}) and (\ref{eq:axiom.minimax.nonlinear}), the menu used to calculate regret, $\mathcal{D}^*$, includes the infeasible oracle rule and is allowed to be different from the actual menu $\mathcal{D}$ available to the decision maker.
+Second, in (\ref{eq:axiom.bayes.nonlinear}) and (\ref{eq:axiom.minimax.nonlinear}) the utility function $W$ is usually state dependent while in (\ref{eq:hayashi.regret.general}) the utility function is state independent.
 Fully reconciling the differences between decision theory and statistical decision theory is beyond the scope of this paper. \citet[p.
 2831]{manski2021econometrics} wrote: ``As in decisions without sample data, there is no clearly best way to choose among admissible statistical decision functions (SDFs).
 Statistical decision theory has mainly studied the same criteria as has decision theory without sample data.''
 In view of \cite{manski2021econometrics}, our nonlinear regret criteria can find their counterparts in decision theory without sample data from \cite{hayashi2008regret}.